 What to expect on your Uzbekistan holiday

-Today much of Uzbekistan is a shadow of its former glory, however the buildings and architecture which remain, much dating from the 13th and 15th centuries, are truly magnificent and one can only wonder at the skills of the craftsmen who laboured with such primitive tools.
+Today much of Uzbekistan is a shadow of its former glory, however, the buildings and architecture which remain, much dating from the 13th and 15th centuries, are truly magnificent and one can only wonder at the skills of the craftsmen who laboured with such primitive tools.
 The markets are a delight and a photographic paradise while outside the cities the dusty, isolated villages with their flocks of woolly, fat-tailed sheep have changed little over the years.
-Food tends to be repetitive and based around kebabs making it tricky for vegetarians, although rice is always available.
+Food can be repetitive and based around kebabs making it tricky for vegetarians, although rice is always available.

 Some ideas for an Uzbekistan holiday

-- Stroll through the ancient cities of Samarkand and Bukhara.
+- Stroll through the ancient cities of Samarkand and Bukhara

-- Travel beyond the restored UNESCO city of Khiva to the shrinking Aral Sea where ships lie stranded far from the water’s edge.
+- Travel beyond the restored UNESCO city of Khiva to the shrinking Aral Sea where ships lie stranded far from the water’s edge

-- Trek in the Chimgan Mountains.
+- Trek in the Chimgan Mountains

 Beyond the ordinary